hsuchil/NookazonPoster/README.md

 # NookazonPoster
 A simple python script to manage Nookazon postings.

+To use:
+- Get your seller_id and auth token from the Nookazon website.
+- Update the `_listings` variable at the top of the script to match what you're trying to sell.
+- See usage below.

 ```
 usage: Nookazon.py [-h] [-a] [-du] [-do] [-d] [-p MINUTES]